bigsadcarousel/email-personalisation-agent/README.md

-# Uni-Agent (Beta V0) 🤖🎓
+# Personalization Agent (Beta V0) ✨📧

-Uni-Agent is a Streamlit web application designed as a Minimum Viable Product (MVP) to serve as an AI assistant for prospective international students.
-Users can input the URL of a specific university web page (e.g., admissions requirements, deadlines, program details), and the agent will answer questions based *only* on the content of that page, providing cited and structured responses.
+Personalization Agent is a Streamlit web application designed to generate personalized cold email opening lines based on the content of a provided web page URL (e.g., a company's 'About Us' page, a person's LinkedIn profile, a blog post).

 ## Purpose

-The primary goals of this MVP are:
+The primary goals of this Beta are:

-*   **Validate Demand:** Quickly gauge user interest in an interactive Q&A interface specifically tailored to the content of individual university web pages, as an alternative to navigating complex websites.
+*   **Demonstrate Capability:** Showcase the ability to generate relevant, personalized opening lines by analyzing web content.
-*   **Test Core Technology:** Evaluate the effectiveness of web scraping (Firecrawl) combined with LLM question-answering (OpenAI Agents SDK) for this specific use case.
+*   **Test Core Technology:** Evaluate the effectiveness of web scraping (Firecrawl) combined with configurable LLMs (OpenAI via Agents SDK) for automated copywriting assistance.
-*   **Capture Early Leads:** Offer an optional email signup for users interested in future updates and more advanced features.
-*   **Gather Usage Data:** Collect basic metrics on user interactions (URLs used, questions asked, answers generated) to inform future development.
+*   **Gather Usage Data:** Collect basic metrics on user interactions (URLs used, email purpose, generated lines) to inform future development and prompt refinement.

 ## Features

-*   **Single URL Intake:** Accepts a single university web page URL as input.
+*   **Single URL Intake:** Accepts a single web page URL as input.
 *   **Web Content Extraction:** Uses the Firecrawl API (`firecrawl-py` SDK) to scrape and convert the specified web page content into clean Markdown text.
-Includes options for handling JavaScript-rendered content via wait times.
-*   **AI-Powered Q&A:** Leverages the OpenAI Agents SDK (`gpt-4.1` or similar model specified) to answer user questions based *strictly* on the extracted page text.
-*   **Conversational Context:** Remembers the last few turns of the conversation within a session to understand follow-up questions.
-*   **Structured & Cited Answers:** The agent is prompted to provide concise answers, use bullet points for lists (max 5), and cite the source URL once at the beginning of its response.
-*   **Usage Limits:**
-    *   **Session Limit:** Restricts users to a specific number of questions (e.g., 5) per analyzed page within a single browser session.
-    *   **Persistent Global Limit:** A configurable overall limit (`RUN_LIMIT`) on the total number of questions the deployed application instance can answer across all users, tracked via `limit.json`.
-*   **Optional Email Signup:** A sidebar form allows users to optionally subscribe for updates, saving emails to `emails.csv`.
+Includes an option for potentially longer wait times to handle JavaScript-rendered content.
+*   **Configurable AI Model:** Allows users to select from a list of OpenAI models (e.g., `gpt-4o`, `gpt-4o-mini`) via the OpenAI Agents SDK to perform the generation task.
+*   **Optional Email Purpose:** Users can provide context about the purpose of their email (e.g., "Sales pitch for SEO services", "Job application for marketing role") to help guide the generation.
+*   **Personalized Opening Line Generation:** The selected AI agent analyzes the scraped text and the optional email purpose to generate *one* concise opening sentence.
+The underlying prompt prioritizes using recent achievements, specific testimonial outcomes, or relevant article topics found in the text.
-*   **Usage Logging:** Records timestamp, source URL, user question, and agent answer to `usage_log.csv` for analysis.
+*   **Usage Logging:** Records timestamp, source URL, email purpose, and the generated opening line to `usage_log.csv` for analysis.
-*   **Feedback Collection:** An optional in-app form allows users to submit feedback, saved to `feedback.csv`.
-*   **Basic Input Validation:** Checks for reasonable URL length/format and question length.
+*   **Basic Input Validation:** Checks for reasonable URL length/format.

 ## Tech Stack